 - Carolina Custom Cages Terrarium, 36Lx18Dx24H

-Of course, using a larger enclosure than the minimum is strongly recommended.
+Of course, using a larger enclosure than the minimum is strongly recommended, and in fact required for females larger than the average.
 Bigger is always better!

 Can multiple Kenyan sand boas be housed together?

 Kenyan sand boas are not known to be significantly social animals, so it’s best to house only one per enclosure.